nunit/docs/docs/articles/nunit-analyzers/NUnit1012.md

 # NUnit1012

-## The async test method must have a non-void return type.
+## The async test method must have a non-void return type

 | Topic    | Value
 | :--      | :--